davesmeghead/visonic/README.md

+# Visonic Alarm Panel for Home Assistant
-# Visonic Custom Component for integration with Home Assistant
+Custom Component for integration with Home Assistant

 # Introduction
 Visonic produces the Powermax alarm panel series (PowerMax, PowerMax+, PowerMaxExpress, PowerMaxPro and PowerMaxComplete) and the Powermaster alarm series (PowerMaster 10 and PowerMaster 30).
 This binding allows you to control the alarm panel (arm/disarm) and allows you to use the Visonic sensors (movement, door contact, ...) within Home Assistant.